Chloe Mumford - 6 min read

 The organizational benefits of implementing diversity initiatives

 While it might be the right thing to do, sometimes organizations find it difficult to balance the effort made to support D&I initiatives against other pressing business outcomes.
 After all, this is about people, not just your business.
-But that’s not to say that there are no business benefits in adopting diversity and inclusion.
-Quite the opposite.
-There is a multitude of benefits that come from encouraging diversity and inclusion in the workplace.
-The following provides a few that will assist in the communication and overall organizational outcomes of such ethical initiatives.
+However, there is a multitude of benefits that come from encouraging diversity and inclusion in the workplace.
+Here are a few:

 Monetary gain is always a big organizational motivator.
 A recent McKinsey study found that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile.
 This was even higher for those in the top quartile for racial and ethnic diversity, as they were 36% more likely to have above-average profitability.
 Yes, every business that moves ahead with a D&I initiative will face challenges, but being 36% more likely to have above-average profitability makes it well worth it.

 One of the key constraints any business executive faces is trying NOT to hire people that think like themselves, work like themselves, or look like themselves.
 They say birds of a feather flock together, but employing people with similar behaviors and beliefs to our own inevitably results in tunnel vision.